AlainParadis/program-transformation/highschool.md

 	“Turn your creativity into a career.”
 </blockquote>
 <p>
 	There are a number of highschools that offer a Specialist High Skills Major in Arts and Culture (<a href="https://www.ontario.ca/document/specialist-high-skills-major-policy-and-implementation-guide/arts-and-culture" target="_target">SHSM, Arts and Culture</a>).
 </p>
 <a href="outreach-planning.html" class="btn">Outreach Planning</a>
 <h4>
-	Student Benefits
+	<a name="student-benefits">Student Benefits</a>
 </h4>
 <p>
 	These are benefits for high school students to attend the Graphic Design program at Algonquin College.
 These make up the key messaging that needs to be shared broadly.
 </p>
 <ul>
 	<li>Transition from expressive art to applied design.
 Learn how creativity solves real-world communication problems.</li>